Championship play-offs 2023: Fixtures, dates & teams in contention

 When is the 2023 Championship play-off final?

 The winners of those two-legged clashes will face off at Wembley for the chance to reach the Premier League.
-The EFL has confirmed the playoff final will be played between May 27 and May 29, with an afternoon kick off expected to be confirmed.
+The EFL has confirmed the playoff final will be played on Saturday 27 May, although no kick-off time has been confirmed as of yet.

 Which teams have qualified for the 2023 Championship play-offs?

-No teams have yet qualified for the playoffs with under half a season still to play.
-Given the notoriously competitive nature of the Championship, it's no surprise a number of teams are in contention to finish the play-off spots, which are third, fourth, fifth and sixth.
+Given the notoriously competitive nature of the Championship, it's no surprise a number of teams were in contention to finish in the play-off spots until the final day.

 Position